mjjstockman/ecomm/README.md

 When a site user is logged in they can choose to have their details saved by checking a checkbox.

-Red warningtext and an explanation icon informs the user how much they are about to be charged.
+Red warning text and an explanation icon informs the user how much they are about to be charged.

 [Back to top ⇧](#Get-Wurst)

-## Photos
+## Checkout Success
-If a photo has not yet been submitted, the user can create one to submit one clicking on the Add Photo button.

-If a photo has been submitted but not yet confirmed this is shown to the user.

-If a photo have been confirmed by the site admin they are displayed on the home page.
+The checkout success page shows the user the email confirmation has been sent to their email.

+A primary "Back to Home Page" is displayed beneath.

 [Back to top ⇧](#Get-Wurst)

 ## Footer

-The footer feature at the bottom of the page lets users know who it was developed by.
+The footer at the bottom of the page includes a link to Get Wurst's Facebook business page and their Privacy Policy.

 [Back to top ⇧](#Get-Wurst)